Free Favicon Checker

 Check your favicon freeWhy This Matters

 A missing favicon signals an unfinished product to every visitor.
 It's visible in browser tabs, bookmarks, and mobile home screens.
-While it's a small detail, enterprise buyers evaluating your product notice these polish signals — and search engines use site professionalism signals as indirect ranking factors.
+While it's a small detail, potential customers evaluating your product notice these polish signals — and search engines use site professionalism signals as indirect ranking factors.

 What Favicon Checker Does Well